jedrichards/autokitty-components/README.txt

 - Edit the cards in index.js

 Features:
-- Live edit the devcards and components
+- Live edit the devcards/components
 - Define devcards with an optional name and documentation
 - Visualise props passed to components
 - Devcards can be rendered to a string for server side rendering